rmwxiong/screeps_sync/readme.md

 3. copy output code to browser console or use extensions like chrome cjs

+4. click *SYNC MENU* in top menu

+5. click *enable sync* in new left menu

 ### default behavior

 * **existing modules be overwrited!**